-Organic Authority: Dr. Tehrany explains why women are more prone to ACL injuries than men
+Organic Authority: Dr. Tehrany explains why are women more prone to ACL injuries than men?

 The somewhat surprising fact that women are more prone to ACL tears has been extensively covered by numerous health and sports magazines and media outlets.